 Top 10 Joe Jackson Songs

-Not to be confused with his Top 20 hit 'Breaking Us in Two,' 'Be My Number Two' has become one of his most beloved songs.
-On its surface, the story of a man admitting to the object of his affection that she's only a rebound is a bit callous, but Jackson's yearning vocal adds a vulnerability, particularly in the middle section.
+Not to be confused with his Top 20 hit "Breaking Us in Two," "Be My Number Two" has become one of his most beloved songs.
+On its surface, the story of a man admitting to the object of his affection that she's only a rebound is a bit callous, but Jackson's yearning vocal adds vulnerability, particularly in the middle.

 Jackson took a Graham-Maby-plus-drum-machine groove, added some shimmering keyboards and rode it to No. 6 for his only Top 10 hit.
 Jackson also temporarily backed off his "no videos" stance and created a clip that made it into regular rotation on MTV.
-For his work, Jackson was nominated for two Grammy Awards, for Record of the Year and Best Pop Vocal Performance, Male.
+For his work, Jackson was nominated for two Grammy Awards, for Record of the Year and Best Male Pop Vocal Performance.

 "Is She Really Going Out With Him?"